Babylon (2022 film): Filming

 Filming was originally set to take place in California in mid-2020 but was postponed due to the COVID-19 pandemic.
-Filming began on July 1, 2021, and wrapped on October 21, 2021.
-Shea's Castle was used for the exterior shots of the mansion in the opening party scene, with interior shots being filmed inside the Ace Hotel Los Angeles.
-The movie ranch, Blue Sky Ranch, serves as Kinescope Studios in the film.
+It began on July 1, 2021, and wrapped on October 21, 2021.
+Shea's Castle was used for the exterior shots of the mansion in the opening party scene, and interiors were shot inside the Ace Hotel Los Angeles.
+The movie ranch, Blue Sky Ranch, served as Kinescope Studios.

 Music

 Justin Hurwitz, a frequent collaborator of Chazelle, composed the film's score.
 Two tracks from the score, "Call Me Manny" and "Voodoo Mama," were released digitally on November 10, 2022, the latter track being used to underscore the film's first trailer.
 The soundtrack album was released by Interscope Records on December 9, 2022.